PacificBiosciences/pbmm2/README.md

 Benchmarks on human data have shown that 4 threads are recommended, but no more than 8 threads can be effectively leveraged, even with 70 cores used for alignment.
-It is recommended to provide more memory to each of a few sort threads, to avoid disk IO, than providing less memory to each of many sort threads.
+It is recommended to provide more memory to each of a few sort threads, to avoid disk IO pressure, than providing less memory to each of many sort threads.

 #### Alignment Parallelization